 Beans are one of the easiest of garden plants for saving seed.
 They are also one of the most gratifying, as the seed is large, often colorful and easy to grow.
 Many would be seed savers don’t know how to save bean seed, which is unfortunate, as it isn’t very hard.

-If you leave bean pods on the plants to dry the seed will usually work for planting.
+If you leave bean pods on the plants to dry, the resulting seed will usually work for planting.

 This is the most basic fact needed in order to save bean seed successfully.
 Here, where we live and garden, there is actually enough time to plant a second crop from seed saved from the early spring planting.
-Many times I find seedlings under my old bean plants, which sprouted from pods which formed, matured and shattered before I could get to them.
+Many times I find seedlings under my old bean plants.
+They sprouted from pods which formed, matured and shattered before I could get to them.